 To clarify, the order of events is Duncan thinks Veronica is his half-sister, Duncan breaks up with Veronica, Duncan and Veronica have sex while drugged.

-Additionally, GHB made Veronica forget the sex, and she woke up thinking she'd been raped.
+Additionally, GHB made Veronica forget the sex, and she woke up thinking she'd been raped (which, incidentally, she had been—but not by Duncan).
 She tried to report it, but, without evidence or even possible suspects, the sheriff laughed her out of his office with his patented "Go see the wizard and ask for a backbone" line.
 After a long search, she found out that Duncan had sex with her.
 Duncan reveals that he remembers the whole thing, but always assumed that Veronica kept quiet because of the embarassment not because she didn't remember.

 Averted in Dirty Sexy Money.
 Nick's father works as a lawyer for the Darling family, has an affair with his client's wife and even fathers a child which is passed off as a Darling.
 Nick has an affair with one of the Darling daughters in his teens.
 The show might have ended up fitting this trope - if the showrunner hadn't written INCEST on a board in the writer's room and firmly crossed it out.